America’s China Policy Is Not Working

 Such control echoes Soviet times, when art was sanctioned and approved by the state.
 In the state-owned GlavKino studios on the outskirts of Moscow, where “Once Upon a Time in Russia” is filmed, there are many reminders of that past—but with subtle updates.
 The famous Soviet image of a woman with a red kerchief holding a finger to her lips and warning “Do not blab!” adorns the wall of one of the studio cafes—except now, it has the words “filming in progress” underneath.

-Similarly, there Once Upon a Time in Russia.
+Similarly, there are two sides to comedies, such as Once Upon a Time in Russia.
 The storylines poke fun at contemporary Russian life, but in a way that justifies, rather than attacks, the country’s widespread corruption.
 Bribes to all sorts of people from security guards to officials are presented in a humorous, and familiar, light.
 The Russian leadership is mocked, but only lightly.
 In another much-loved show, Comedy Club, the actor Dmitry Grachev does a chillingly accurate job impersonating Putin.
 In one episode, he upstages an actor playing Donald Trump, dressed up with a parody version of the U.S. president’s hairdo.